mkm-cdnz/codexAlpha/README.md

 ## Why I’m doing this

-Tailoring applications takes time, different roles need different emphasis/keywords, and squeezing everything into one page is hard.
+- Tailoring applications takes time, different roles need different emphasis/keywords, and squeezing everything into one page is hard.
 This MVP helps me assemble truthful, role-specific materials faster.
+- This forms part of a portfolio artifact to showcase BA thinking, documentation, and prompt design—not a finished product.

 ### Pain Points